 Is there anything I can do to my employer for trying to enforce a bad covenant not to compete?

 Sometimes.
 Again, depending on the facts of each individual case, employees have been successful in bringing legal claims for what is called “tortious interference with business relationships.”
-This legal claim applies to cases where an employer has cost the employee a job because they have attempted to enforce a non-compete agreement which is not actually legally enforceable.
+This legal claim applies to cases where an employer has cost the employee a job because they have attempted to enforce non-compete agreements which is not actually legally enforceable.
 Sometimes these “tortious interference” claims can result in substantial damages being awarded to the employee for the employer’s overreaching efforts to stop the employee from finding other work.

 Also, there is a strong argument that an employee who is terminated for refusing to sign an unreasonable covenant not to compete could have a claim against the employer for discharge in violation of this public policy of the state.
 Results from such “public policy” claims vary from state to state.